unparalleled-js/docs-1/connectors/dropbox/action-upload-file-contents.md

 # Dropbox action - Upload file using file contents
 Upload a file to Dropbox by providing the file contents.
 If a file with the same name already exists in the folder, action will fail.

-The following is an example of uploading a file using `File contents` from the [Download file](/connectors/dropbox/action-download-file.md) action:
+The following image is an example of uploading a file using `File contents` from the action [Download file](/connectors/dropbox/action-download-file.md):

 ![Download & upload file in Dropbox](/assets/images/connectors/dropbox/download-upload-file.png)